-A number of sites have been subject to Justification Tests and the assessments are set out in Appendix A. In addition, as a result of submission received to the Draft Development Plan, additional Justification Tests have been carried out and are included in Appendix B.
+The A number of sites have been subject to Justification Tests in and the City Suburbs assessments are located at the Dock Road and Greenpark, and the assessment is set out in Appendix A. In addition, as a result of submission received to the Draft Development Plan, additional Justification Tests have been carried out and are included in Appendix B.